-This report reflects Partnership policies and the regulations for those policies in place on January 1, 2017.
+This report reflects Partnership policies and the regulations for those policies in place on January 1, 2020.
 Contact your insurance agent for the most up-to-date policy information.
 Please note that the Partnership policies must meet stricter regulations than non-Partnership policies.
 This report will be updated periodically as features change, as new policies are approved, and as new regulations are passed.
 The information contained in this report has been taken from the policies themselves by the Connecticut Partnership for Long-Term Care staff, and has been reviewed by representatives from each insurance company.

-Publications - Free publications are available by calling the Partnership's Consumer Information Service at 1-800-547-3443.
+Publications - Free publications are available by calling the Partnership's Consumer Information Service at 1-800-547-3443 (toll-free in Connecticut - outside of Connecticut call 1-860-418-6318).
 Please note that each of these publications is contained in the Partnership's "Consumer Packet."
 The Partnership publications include:

-- ◆ "Planning Today for a Secure Tomorrow"- Description of long-term care, the Partnership, and appropriate candidates for the Partnership - "Frequently Asked Questions" Frequently asked questions about long-term care insurance and the Partnership program - "Cost of Long-Term Care in Connecticut" Provides private pay costs for nursing facility and home and community-based care in Connecticut. - Website You can also visit the Partnership's website at www.ctpartnership.org for additional information.
+- ♦ "Planning Today for a Secure Tomorrow"- Description of long-term care, the Partnership, and appropriate candidates for the Partnership - "Frequently Asked Questions" Frequently asked questions about long-term care insurance and the Partnership program - "Cost of Long-Term Care in Connecticut" Provides private pay costs for nursing facility and home and community-based care in Connecticut.

+Website - You can also visit the Partnership's website at www.ctpartnership.org for additional information and to download the publications noted above.

 Questions - Staff are available to answer your questions on the Partnership, and on Medicaid Asset Protection.
-Please call 1-800-547-3443.
+Please call 1-800-547-3443 (toll-free in Connecticut - outside of Connecticut call 1-860-418-6318).

-VOLUNTEERS AND STAFF DO NOT SELL INSURANCE NOR DO THEY RECOMMEND ONE POLICY OVER ANOTHER.
+STAFF DO NOT SELL INSURANCE NOR DO THEY RECOMMEND ONE POLICY OVER ANOTHER.